Icinga/get-started-docs/doc/10-quickstart.md

 ### Start Web Setup

-Open your browser and point it to your servers hostname, eg. `http://localhost/icingaweb2`.
+Open your browser and point it to your server's hostname, eg. `http://localhost/icingaweb2`.
 You will be lead to the setup wizard automatically.

 !!! tip
     Use the same database name, user and password details created above when asked.